 Surprisingly, nearly everyone in our bridge group was “game”.
 But with 16 cooks in the kitchen, we needed a good plan.
 Without it, we would be likely to have either a culinary disaster and/or an exhausted cooking crew at the end of the day.
-Fortunately, my friend Jim, an architect, shares my focus on planning.
+Fortunately, Jim, an architect, shares my focus on planning.

-First, Jim put together a great tamale menu.
+First, Jim put together a great menu.

 Margaritas and a Selection of Mexican Beers